What To Know About The SSDI Steps

 I am Meryl Anne Spat.
-Clients in the Waterbury metro area turn to me at Law Office of Meryl Anne Spat to guide them through the SSDI process.
+Clients throughout Connecticut turn to me at Law Office of Meryl Anne Spat to guide them through the SSDI process.
 Even if your initial claim was denied, you have a chance to appeal.
-To prepare yourself, read more about the steps of SSDI process.
+To prepare yourself, read more about the steps of the SSDI process.

 First, you apply for SSDI by completing several forms.
 These include the Application For Disability Insurance Benefits, an Adult History Report and some other documents.
 You will probably receive the decision in three to five months.